NeptuneHub/k3s-supreme-waffle/minio/README.md

 Then you need to apply this service:
 * minio-svc.yaml - in order to reach the web console from your browser, remember to change you machine ip address;
 * minio-svc-interl.yaml - in order to look the APi address for the velero installation
+* minio-deployment.yaml - is needed because minio-dev.yaml didn't contain it

 After that the console can be view in an address like this:
 ```